- 1982 BS EE, University of Southern California

 - 1984 MS EE, Caltech

-Research interests include visible, UV and low-energy particle detectors, focal plane arrays and their applications; III-nitride materials, III-N photocathodes, and III-N UV arrays, Curved Focal Plane Arrays, advanced epitaxial techniques and applications; bandstructure and interface engineering using epitaxial techniques; kinetics of growth; nanostructures fabrication and device applications, biomedical applications.
+Ultraviolet and low-energy particle detectors, focal plane arrays and their applications; ultraviolet spectrometers and UV cameras, biomedical applications, III-nitride materials, III-N photocathodes, and III-N UV arrays, Curved Focal Plane Arrays, back illumination approaches for novel device applications, advanced epitaxial techniques and applications; band structure/interface engineering using epitaxial techniques; kinetics of growth; nanostructures fabrication and device (detectors and energy conversion) applications.

 - Electro-optics engineer, Pacific Infrared, 1982-84